AlemzhanJ/strayl-mcp/README.md

 > "Find all database connection issues from today"

 > "Show me exact text 'null pointer' in error logs"

+> "Search documentation for how to implement user authentication"

 ### Development/Testing